Workshop and Tour

 All workshop schedules and plans are subject to change at our discretion depending upon weather, health and safety considerations, or any other factor related or unrelated to photographic opportunities as we see fit.
 Full refunds of all monies paid will be made if a workshop is canceled by us or if the workshop is rescheduled and you are unable to attend on the new date.
 Melissa Lipton Photography is not responsible for any other costs which participants may have incurred, including but not limited to travel, car rental, lodging, insurance, photographic purchases and/or rentals.
 Traveler's insurance is highly recommended.

-You will receive a confirmation email within the first 7 days after booking your workshop reservation and paying the deposit.
-This email will contain forms to sign acknowledging you have read and agree to these terms, as well as understand and accept any risks involved with the workshops, which my be returned by 60 days prior to the workshop start date.
+You will receive a confirmation email soon after booking your workshop registration.
+Then you will receive another email within 60 days prior to your workshop which will contain full workshop details, as well as several forms to sign acknowledging you have read and agree to the terms, as well as understand and accept any risks involved with the workshops, and provide a brief pertinent medical history and emergency contact information, which all must be returned prior to the workshop start date.

 Photography Experience Level